ForeBoard Home

-Vegas is the side game your group will try once, immediately argue about, and then play every week for a year.
+Vegas is the side game your group will try once and then play every week for a year.
 The rules are simple — two-on-two teams, scores pair into a two-digit number, lower number wins.
 The multipliers are what get you.

-There's no single official Vegas — different groups handle the variations (the flip, par-5 doubles, birdie doubles) differently.
-What follows is the most common base game, plus the three optional rules ForeBoard supports.
-Once you know the base, the variations make sense.
+There's no single official Vegas — different groups handle the variations differently.
+What follows is the most common base game, plus the three optional variations ForeBoard supports.
+Once you know the base, the options make sense.

 The basics

 Vegas is a four-player game played as two-on-two teams.
-Each player plays their own ball through every hole — no shared shots, no scrambles.
+Each player plays their own ball through every hole.
 At the end of each hole, the team's score becomes a two-digit number formed by combining the players' two scores.

 Example: Player A on Team A shoots a 4.
 Player B shoots a 5.
 Team A's score for the hole is 45.